mkzeender/QuickServerMC/README.md

   Sometimes, the server installer will get messed up the first time you run the program.
   To fix this, press    "Help!
 Every time I try making a new server it fails"

+Third Party Software:

+Autohotkey

+  Copyright (C) 1989, 1991 Free Software Foundation, Inc.
+  51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA

+  Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.